pcaressa/WTF/README.md

     ...
 ```

 No need to explain it: maybe it is of some interest how it can be compiled.
-Each word `IF THEN ELIF ELSE FI` has priority 0, this it is executed at compiling time, and it communicates with other words, that cannot be avoided, by means of a stack `_PSTK`(I do not remember anymore what the *P* stands for).
+Each word `IF THEN ELIF ELSE FI` has priority 0, this it is executed at compile time, and it communicates with other words, that cannot be avoided, by means of a stack `_PSTK`(I do not remember anymore what the *P* stands for).

 The compiled code resulting from the previous snippet should go as follows (labels on the left are indexes to `_CSTK`)